 131 Don’t miss the shows at Walt Disney World

 Shows are now returning to Walt Disney World.
 Catching a show offers the opportunity for a rest and time out of the sun.

 132 Do less popular rides first

-If you already have Fastpass Reservations for the most popular attractions join less popular attractions on park opening.
-You will be amazed how many attractions you can complete in the first few hours.
+If you already have Fastpass Reservations for the most popular attractions, join less popular attractions on park opening.
+You will be amazed at how many attractions you can complete in the first few hours.

 133 Enter Epcot through World Gateway